 2. Get people to check it over

 Get as many people, whether they are friends, family, colleagues, or even strangers you meet on the train to look over the work and test it for you.
 Get them to use the website and complete a few tasks that a user would come to your website to do.
 This will not only help you to catch bugs early on but also to ensure that your design is easy to use and that users are finding the website easy to follow.
-Also consider hiring another designer or a professional tester to check it.
+Also consider hiring another web designer in The Woodlands or a professional tester to check it.
 This way, you can get valued feedback from people who know how to check for common bugs and take a look at things from a more scrutinizing perspective.

 If you have room in your budget, also consider hiring a professional proofreader to ensure that all of the spelling and grammar is up to scratch and you can avoid dreaded typos in your work.